Get your International Driving Permit for United States in 8 minutes

 Generally, you will need:

-• A completed and signed IDP application form (available from AAA or AATA websites or offices).
+• A completed and signed International Driving Permit application form (available from AAA or AATA websites or offices).

 • Two original, recent passport-sized photographs (2x2 inches), often requiring a signature on the back.
 Some AAA branches offer photo services for a fee.
 Online applications usually allow digital photo uploads.